In Sunday School today Miss Hooker said

 – I’m not ready to give up yet.
 Good luck

-, Father said, raising the Sunday
+to you, Father said, raising the Sunday

 classifieds between us again.
 Mother